eed3si9n/eed3si9n.com/content/posts/tree-sitter-scala-0.25.0.md

 ### Participation

-tree-sitter-scala 0.25.0 was brought to you by 5 contributors and two bots:
+tree-sitter-scala 0.25.0 was brought to you by 3 contributors and a bot:

 ```
 $ git shortlog -sn --no-merges v0.24.0...